Society

 "General Employer Action Plan" based on the Act on Promotion of

-Women's Participation and Advancement in the Workplace: PDF file
+Women's Participation and Advancement in the Workplace: PDF

 Gender Wage Gap